-3.3 RDF Providers for Address Book, Calendar and the Phone Sensors
+3.3 RDF Provider wrappers for Phone applications

 The RDF Content Resolver application is also bundled with several RDF content providers encapsulating the access to Android predefined providers.
 The Android framework has applications that can manage the address book and the agenda.
 These two applications store their data inside their own content provider.

 In order to expose this data as RDF, we developed the RDFContactProvider and the RDFCalendarProvider.
-These providers are wrapper classes for the ContactProvider and the CalendarProvider residing inside the Android framework.
+These providers are wrapper classes for the ContactProvider and the